Blog by Karen Sheffler, MS, CCC-SLP, BCS-S of SwallowStudy.com

 is a reference to a Bill Lupkin.

-Let’s imaging a patient with dysphagia compensating well with a soft, moist, easy-to-chew diet and thin liquids, following strategies including upright positioning and small sips.
+Let’s imagine a patient with dysphagia compensating well with a Soft & Bite-Sized, Level 6 IDDSI diet and thin liquids.
+This person has been following strategies including upright positioning, chewing thoroughly, and taking small sips between every few bites.
 We think all is well in the patient’s world of eating and swallowing.

-Patient A knows she has to take her 30ml of liquid Lactulose slowly, using 4-5 careful sips.
-However, during her hospital stay she had a big aspiration event when she was woken up at 4am and dependently fed the 30ml in a rapid fashion.
+Person A at a skilled nursing facility knows she has to take her 30ml of liquid Lactulose slowly, using 4-5 careful sips.
+However, during her stay she had a big aspiration event when she was woken up at 4am and was dependently fed the 30ml in a rapid fashion.
 She reported that she breathed in the liquid, as it was fed to her too quickly.

-Patient B was faithfully takes small sips of thin liquids.
+Person B at the hospital was faithfully taking small sips of thin liquids.
 He knows to go slowly to avoid shortness of breath and discoordination of breathing and swallowing.
-However, he reported he was given his pills in applesauce, as recommended by the SLP, but it was at 4 am while laying “pretty well flat.”
+However, he reported he was given his pills with sips of liquid, rather than in applesauce, as recommended by the SLP.
+And, it was at 4 am while laying “pretty well flat.”
 He described a huge coughing fit.

 These cases show the hazards of medication passes, regardless of the method of administration.
 They highlight the dangers of dependent feeding and feeding someone who is not fully upright and alert.